-Depression is very common in Type 2.
+Depression is very common in type 2.
 In fact, it has been referred to as ‘the chicken and the egg’ phenomenon, as in which came first?
-That’s because many symptoms of depression pose risk factors for Type 2 diabetes (coping with food, overeating, poor sleep hygiene, lack of energy and subsequent sedentary behavior, etc.).
+That’s because many symptoms of depression pose risk factors for type 2 diabetes (coping with food, overeating, poor sleep hygiene, lack of energy and subsequent sedentary behavior, etc.).

 The really neat thing is that some of the front line treatments for depression are the same as for improving health and diabetes management: exercise and eating right!
 Exercise is a natural antidepressant and unhealthy foods only further contribute to poor feelings of self.
 That’s why much of my work is helping individuals to adopt healthier behaviors because it has a positive impact on both the mental and physical side.
-And, when folks have better blood glucose control, they feel better physically because they are experiencing fewer highs and lows or actually able to get it into the target range.
+And, when folks have better blood glucose control, they feel better physically because they are experiencing fewer highs and lows or are actually able to get it into the target range.

 Reducing diabetes distress tips: Everyday self-care acts

 Appreciate all that you go through to manage your diabetes.